ewilan-riviere/memorandum/systems/windows/scoop.md

 ---
-title: Install
+title: Scoop
-description: 'A command-line installer for Windows'
-position: 1
-category: 'Windows'
+description: scoop is a command-line install for Windows, it's very close to APT on Linux if you know it.
 ---

-# Install
+# Scoop

-**scoop** is a command-line install for Windows, it's very close to **APT** on Linux if you know it.
-With this tool, you can install easily many packages directly from your PowerShell terminal, check [**scoop.sh**](https://scoop.sh): to get more informations.
+{{ $frontmatter.description }} With this tool, you can install easily many packages directly from your PowerShell terminal, check [scoop.sh](https://scoop.sh) to get more informations.

-::alert{type="info"}
-**Why install packages with scoop ?**
->
 - Packages are installed in your **User** directory by default (but you can modify it): `C:\Users\username\scoop`
 - Find all applications directly in startup menu
 - If package need to have specific **path**, **scoop** will create it, for example if you install `mysql` with **scoop** you will can use `mysql` in PowerShell terminal to access to MySQL CLI (and same for NPM, Yarn, PHP, Python, Flutter, Rust...).